chrisgnovi/novi.github.io/_pages/cv.md

 ======
 ### Boulder Imaging Inc, September 2019 - Present

 Boulder is an industry leader in Machine Vision Technology.
 As a company, we tackle the most challenging problems.
 Our newest product IdentiFlight Aerial Detection System uses A.I. to save endangered birds at wind farms, a key factor in the sustainability of renewable energy.

-* Software Engineer, August 2019 - Present
+##### Machine Learning Engineer, August 2019 - Present
+I am the lead machine learning developer for the Identiflight systems.
+This involves the entire machine learning pipeline from data validation, preprocessing, model training, validation to the final model deployment and future architecture R&D. (TensorFlow 1&2, Keras, Postgres, Docker, Linux, Bazel, OpenCV).

+Accomplishment:
+  * Deployed trained and deplolyed CNN machine learning solutions all over the world.
+  * Built a deep Convolutional Neural Networks model hardware acceleration optimizer for the identiflight system using Intel OpenVino.
   * Building a big data web dashboard for the Identiflight Aerial Detection System (Full-Stack)
   * Built a Convolutional Neural Network (CNN) image classification labeling GUI for verifying and training.
   * Adding new features to C++ OpenCv vision inspection Identiflight System.

 ### Zepto Life Technology, January, 2018 - August 2019

 Zepto Life Technologies is a University of Minnesota startup developing fast, accurate early cancer and disease detection.
 I have the pleasure of being part of the Zepto team as a Software Developer!

-* Software Developer, August, 2018 - present
+#### Software Developer, August, 2018 - present
   * Qt C++ GUI development for an embedded medical device
   * Built a C# Xamarin cross-platform application for visualizing and analyzing GMR results.
   * Automation of the pneumatic system and Giant Magnetic Resistance (GMR) sensors.